 Dual career programmes depend on the quality of implementation at professional levels close to the athlete.
-However, in 2017, more than one third of the EU member states self-rated their status and development of support arrangements as negative (European Commission, 2017).
-STARTING 11 tackles this problem by creating a European Dual Career Toolkit which shall help dual career stakeholders implement effective athlete services.
+However, more than one third of the EU member states self-rate their status and development of dual career support arrangements as negative (European Commission, 2017).
+This is where the Erasmus+ Sport project STARTING 11 comes into play.

 In the EU, the number of athletes in need of dual career services adds up to more than 120.000 in every Olympic cycle (European Commission, 2016).
 From talented level and elite sport to the transition to post-athletic life, the quality of provided dual career support services are of vital importance to athletes.

 STARTING 11 caters to close the gap between policy, research and practice.
 Positioned between the EU Guidelines on Dual Careers of Athletes (European Commission, 2012) and local/regional/national dual career stakeholders wanting to adopt these guidelines, the project contributes to professionalize the European dual career environment.

 Essentially, the European Dual Career Toolkit aims to facilitate the implementation of dual career services by providing institutions in sport, education and the labour market with digital resources to help transform the dual career concept into effective action.
 As an ecosystem of dual career practice, STARTING 11 offers a broad selection of ready-made, yet fully customizable tools in 3 main service areas of dual career support:

 National Olympic Committees